NoyaRoeT/CPU-based-Renderer-Demo/README.md

 A project that I started to practice foundational graphics programming techniques.

 Includes simple Rasterization using edge equations, backface culling, frustum culling, reverse Z-buffering, perspective correct interpolation of barycentric coordinates, texture mapping and some simple shaders.

+Requires SDL2, which is not included in the repo.